SchoolOfCode/w9_frontend-project-neemo-ryan-harry-mino/README.md

 ### Front-end

-To begin clone this repository down to your local machine then run npm install to download the relevant dependencies.
-Once that is installed use command line interface (CLI) then enter the command npm start this will initialize the app to run in your browser automatically.
+To begin, clone this repository down to your local machine.
+Then run npm install to download the relevant dependencies.
+Once that is installed, use the command line interface (CLI) and enter the command npm start.
+This will initialize the app to run in your browser automatically.

-Once the page opens you will be directed to the home page which will have two buttons directing you to each respective sections.
+Once the page opens you will be directed to the home page, which will have two buttons directing you to each respective sections.

 ### Back-end

 The footer components relies on the back-end running in order to retrieve the inspirational quotes.